EricTendian/itmd362-singlepage/README.md

 My goal for the project is to create a marketing site for YSFlight that will tell the story of the game and what a player can accomplish in it, especially how fun it is for being so simple.
 I will use lots of media to help do this.

+## Building CSS

+First, install postcss-cli and Autoprefixer:

+`npm install --global postcss-cli autoprefixer`

+After that is installed, you can use postcss to build the CSS.
+Remember to rebuild after each CSS change!

+`postcss --use autoprefixer css/screen.raw.css > css/screen.css`

 ## Credits

 I used the following resources in this site: